How can I see my mail before it arrives? - NewsBreak

 How can I see my mail before it arrives?

-The U.S. Postal Service has a tool called informed delivery that allows you to view grayscale images of the exterior, address side of letter-sized mail pieces and track packages.
+The USPS’ informed delivery allows postal users to view grayscale images of the exterior, address side of letter-sized mail pieces, and track packages.

 Here are some other things you can do with informed delivery, according to the Postal Service: